scalway/sindb/README.md

 libraryDependencies += "com.scalway" %%% "sindb" % "0.0.1"
 ```

-Let assume that this is your's application model class:
+Let assume that this is your application model class:

 ```scala
 import upickle.default._